Step by Step Instructions to Use Sawhorse Brackets

 - 2-1/2″ pocket hole screws, optional

-The package has a chart on the back showing what length to cut the legs for the height of the table.
+The package on the sawhorse brackets has a chart on the back showing what length to cut the legs for the height of the table.
 I went somewhere in between 30″ and 36″ (roughly 32″), so I cut my legs at 29-5/8″ long.
-Also, determine how wide the sawhorse legs will sit.
-I am using an old 30″ door as the table so I wanted the cross pieces of the sawhorses to measure 30″.
+Also, you’ll need to determine how wide the sawhorse legs will sit.
+For example, I am using an old 30″ door as the table so I wanted the cross pieces of the sawhorses to measure 30″.

 I added a “twist” to the sawhorse set up… I took the remaining piece of 2×4 and cut it in half.
 I then drilled pocket holes in each end of each piece and fastened them to the sawhorses using the 2-1/2″ pocket hole screws.
 This will keep the sawhorses anchored together and make the table a bit more stable.